Free 8-week sprint triathlon training plan

 Racing a sprint-distance tri this season?
 Then you need our expert advice and eight-week sprint triathlon training plan to help guide you to the finish line

 A sprint triathlon is an intensive racing distance, but a manageable – and thoroughly enjoyable – challenge.
-But like with all endurance races, a certain level of training is required.
+But like with all endurance races, a training plan is required.

 Here’s everything you need to know to complete a sprint-distance triathlon…